Pakbirra Jain temples: History

 Purulia was an important Jain center from 6th to 13th century.
 The Pakbirra Jain complex dates back to c.
 9th century.
+The archaeological remains at Pakbirra were documented during the 19th century.
+In 1865, C. J. Beavan reported several ruined temples at the site, three of which were then still standing.
+The site was subsequently surveyed by J. D. Beglar for the Archaeological Survey of India, who described numerous temples and sculptures, principally Jain, at Pakbirra.

+Beglar found the principal sculptures collected within a long shed standing on the foundations of a large ruined temple.
+He concluded from the surviving foundations that this temple had faced west and originally contained a sanctuary preceded by chambers and a hall.
+The principal surviving sculpture recorded by Beglar was a colossal standing Jina approximately 7.5 ft high, identified by the lotus emblem on its pedestal.

+The archaeological remains documented in the 19th century indicate that Pakbirra originally contained a considerably larger Jain religious complex than the three surviving temples.

 Architecture

 The temple complex consist of three stone temples, the smallest in eastern side and two in the north.
 These temples are built in triratha nagara style.
 There are fragments of large amalaka, and the stone kalasha with lotus buds.
 The principal temple is large and contains preliminary chambers and sanctum.
+Beglar's archaeological survey recorded the foundations of a large temple at the site.
+From its surviving plan, he identified a complete sequence of preliminary chambers and a hall in front of the sanctuary.
+The temple faced west.
 The temple in west, enshrined the 7.5 ft colossal idol of a Padmaprabha with lotus emblem stamped on pedestal.
 The temple also has sculptures of eight tirthankaras, including three idols of Rishabhanatha, two of Mahavira, Sambhavanatha, Padmaprabha, Chandraprabha in kayotsarga posture and idols of two Yaksha and Yakshi beneath a tree with an image of Jina on top.
 Three ayagapata or votive stupas and an idol of Ambika standing beneath a flowering tree with her children and an attendant with lion as her vehicle.
+Beglar recorded at least two votive chaityas among the sculptural remains.
+One was carved on four sides with standing figures distinguished by their respective emblems, including a lion, antelope and bull.
 The temple also enshrines patta with 360 Jina figurine.

 Pakbirra Jain complex also has an open-air museum with sculptures of Jain deities.